mr7495/Sperm_detection_and_tracking/README.md

 	<em>Graphical Abstract</em>
 </p>

 We have tested our tracker on the 9 video samples of sperms with the detections and achieved **96.61%** F1 score and also we have tested it on 36 videos with the ground truth instead of the detections and the results have shown **100%** accuracy with no false track based on our evaluation method.
+This is a result of excellent performance of this tracker.

 |  Tracker | Recall | Precision | F1 | Accuracy |
 |:-----:|:--------------------:|:------------:|:--------:|:-------------------:|
 |  CSR-DCF |         90.51        |     89.63   |   90.06   |  81.93  |
 |  Modified CSR-DCF |        97.32        |     95.92   |   96.61   |  93.45  |

-This is a result of excellent performance of this tracker.
+The comparison table between our proposed tracker and CSR-DCF

 **The main code is in the modified csr-dcf.py file.**